Royal Monastery of La Encarnación: History

 The impulse for the founding of the monastery by Queen Margaret, and sometimes the nuns are called las Margaritas, was to celebrate her husband's expulsion of the Moriscos, resident Moors.
 The queen had the prioress of the monastery of discalced nuns of San Agustín in Valladolid, Mother Mariana de San José, accompanied by Francisca de San Ambrosio (sister of the marquesa de Pozas), Catalina de la Encarnación, and Isabel de la Cruz.
 First lodged in the Convent of Santa Isabel while they awaited the completion, they received donations from the king and queen, including jewels, to finance the monastery.
 The monastery was built adjacent to the then extant Real Alcázar, and had a passageway to allow the royals direct access.
 The monastery was inaugurated on 2 July 1616, a few years after the queen had died.

-The architect and friar Alberto de la Madre de Dios designed and built the monastery between 1611-1616.
+The architect and friar Alberto de la Madre de Dios designed and built the monastery between 1611 and 1616.
 The facade has a sobriety recalling the style of Juan de Herrera.
 The monastery, now partly a museum, has a wealth of works of art and relics including tubes with the blood of St. Januarius and of St. Pantaleon.

 During the reign of Charles IV of Spain, his prime minister, Manuel Godoy, would attend daily mass here, walking from his nearby Palace of Marqués de Grimaldi.
 When Joseph Bonaparte entered Madrid as king, a hanged cat was found on the monastery gate with the writing: Si no lías pronto el hato,/ te verás como este gato. ("If you don't leave this town soon/ you'll end up like this cat").
 In the 19th century, the composer Lorenzo Román Nielfa was professor of music here.
 The monastery was open to the public in 1965.